 Maryland Transfer Advantage ProgramStudents who participate in MTAP are guaranteed admission to the University of Maryland upon successful completion of the program and submission of a transfer application to the university by the priority deadline.

-The Maryland Transfer Advantage Program (MTAP) provides a pathway for students at participating community college to earn a bachelor’s degree at the University of Maryland.
-Students participate in MTAP while taking courses at their community college before officially transferring to the University of Maryland.
+The Maryland Transfer Advantage Program (MTAP) provides a pathway for students at participating community colleges to earn a bachelor’s degree at the University of Maryland (UMD).
+Students participate in MTAP while taking courses at their community college before officially transferring to UMD.

 To be eligible for MTAP, students should have graduated from high school and must be enrolled at one of the program’s seven partner community colleges.
-Students should complete the online MTAP Application by the following deadlines:
+Students may apply from the time they are admitted to community college until the MTAP deadline prior to their last semester.
+Students applying after the priority deadline will be considered on a space-available basis.

 |MTAP Application Deadline||Semester in which you can take a UMD course:||Must complete at least 15 credits at a community college and all MTAP requirements by:||Plan to transfer to UMD in:|